Image Credits: Pixabay

 - Ensuring consistent user experience at all times.

 - With one website that adjusts to every device, companies don’t need multiple versions that need maintenance.

 - Companies that use responsive design are ahead of their competition.
-Their customers can browse their products from any device.
+As a result, their customers can browse their products from any device.

 There are benefits for the users too:

 - They no longer have to zoom in to read content on their phones.

 - There is no more horizontal scrolling because the content isn’t too big for the screen.

 - Links are easy to click on, and the same goes for buttons or tabs on websites.

 Responsive web design and development has changed the face of how we use the web; it continues to grow and change even today.